Training the Mind: Guidelines for a Happy Life

 Each class consists of a breathing meditation to settle the mind, a short talk exploring an aspect of training in mindfulness and a second meditation based on the ideas raised.
 The session concludes with some take away advice that can be practised beyond the sessions allowing the benefits to pervade our life.

-Do I have to attend all 4-weeks?
+Do I have to attend the whole series?

 No, each class is self-contained and can be attended on a drop-in basis.
 However, it is beneficial if possible to attend the entire series of classes.

 What will be covered each week?

 Wed 2 | Sun 5 May – Relying upon a Happy mind